 Misadventure in Little Lon apply this technology to a new smart setting: a historical walking tour and an interactive mystery.
 It starts from the beautiful Melbourne State Library: players are guided through historic buildings, crowded corners and squalid alleys, where they interview a series of shady characters and look for clues.

 The game is the first in the True Crime Mysteries series by independent studio 10Tickles, directed by the team of husband and wife Andy Yong and Emma Ramsay.
-The couple is fascinated by the mysteries and history that binds people to places, so they decided to build an augmented reality experience that drew on both.
+The pair are fascinated by the mysteries and history that connects people to places, so they set out to build an augmented reality experience that tapped into both.

 A true story

-Misadventure in Little Lon is based on a real-life crime that took place in the alleys around Little Lonsdale Street (hence the name), around 1910.
-Ernest Gunter was hospitalized and later killed in what appeared to be a street fight, but what happened exactly?
-Was it a revenge?
+Misadventure in Little Lon is based on a real-life crime that took place in the alleys around Little Lonsdale Street (hence the name), circa 1910.
+Ernest Gunter was hospitalized and later killed in what appeared to be a street brawl, but what happened Exactly?
+Was it revenge?
 A mafia execution?
 It all depends on who you question.

 If you are in Melbourne, the game is best played by physically walking around the city, talking to virtual characters on real street corners near where the events took place.